 >>> def reduce(reduce_fn, s, initial): reduced = initial for x in s: reduced = reduce_fn(reduced, x) return reduced

 For example, reduce can be used to multiply together all elements of a sequence.
-The environment diagram below traces the process, which begins with 1 as the initial value and multiplies in each element in turn.
+Using mul as the reduce_fn and 1 as the initial value, reduce can be used to multiply together a sequence of numbers.

 We can find perfect numbers using these higher-order functions as well.